Access to your rented home for repairs and inspections

 Landlords should only do work or inspect your home at reasonable times.

-A 'reasonable time' means a time that is likely to be convenient for you.
+A 'reasonable time' means a time that is likely to suit you.

 You should get: